letyletylety/deepcopy/README.md

 <h2 align="center">recursive deep copy for nested collections
 </h2>

-This plugin helps with recursive deep copying for nested collections, such as [List], [Map], [Set], ensuring that the cloned object is independent and does not share references with the original object.
+This plugin helps with recursive [deep copy](https://developer.mozilla.org/en-US/docs/Glossary/Deep_copy) for nested collections, such as [List](https://api.flutter.dev/flutter/dart-core/List-class.html), [Map](https://api.flutter.dev/flutter/dart-core/Map-class.html), [Set](https://api.flutter.dev/flutter/dart-core/Set-class.html), ensuring that the cloned object is independent and does not share references with the original object, so that the cloned and existing object do not affect each other.

 ## Install